dev-eunjoo/recipe-finder/README.md

 ### About

+- Build  a mobile application with React Native that using Web API service.
-- Android application showing recipes based on searching keyword.
+- It allows users to find up to 10 recipes related on the searching keyword.
+- Designed the app using ListView, TextInput, Button components with Felxbox layout.
 - **Skils : React Native, Expo, Node.js, API**

 <hr/>